 And this: my husband working long hours, and when he wasn’t working, studying.

 And this: no community.
 No money for babysitters.
 No energy.
-No mental space for language, for anything other than me and Jonah, alone in our one-bedroom apartment in Raleigh.
+No mental space for language, for anything other than me and Noah, alone in our one-bedroom apartment in Raleigh.

 And then: a delighted, high-pitched shriek he’d just discovered.

 Heads turned, eyebrows raised.
 I picked him up and dashed out of the room, mortified, forgetting my diaper bag on the floor in the process.
 I couldn’t go back in while the authors read, so I took Noah to an empty room across the hall, praying he didn’t poop.
 He crawled around, still shrieking, and I looked out narrow glass windows to the stretch of campus beyond, green expanses of grass and red brick buildings, all right there, all so far away.